Iyad Ag Ghali: 2012 rebellion

-In late 2011, Ag Ghaly attempted to assume the leadership of the Tuareg group Kel Adagh, but failed.
+Ghali, having returned to Mali, initially worked as a liaison between the Malian government and Tuareg fighters that returning from Libya after the fall of Muammar Gaddafi in 2011.
+He is reported to have used this position to try and take over the leadership of the Tuareg group Kel Adagh and the National Movement for the Liberation of Azawad (MNLA).
+It has been suggested that a contributory factor to his failure was that their leadership is dominated by noble Tuareg clans, to which Ghali does not belong.

-Unable to take a leadership role with the National Movement for the Liberation of Azawad (MNLA), the mainstream Tuareg rebellion, Ag Ghaly announced the formation of the Islamist Ansar Dine, which he claimed controlled much of northeastern Mali, in a video statement.
-Ag Ghaly also stated that his fighters were responsible for a bloody attack on the commune of Aguelhok two months before.
+Unable to take a leadership role within the MNLA, the mainstream Tuareg rebellion, Ghali announced the formation of the Islamist Ansar Dine, which he claimed controlled much of northeastern Mali, in a video statement.
+Ghali also stated that his fighters were responsible for a bloody attack on the commune of Aguelhok two months before.
 He said the group would continue to fight until sharia law was established throughout Mali.
-The announcement created friction with the MNLA, a secular group fighting for Azawad's independence from Mali, including former allies of Ag Ghaly who urged him to break his rumoured ties to Al Qaeda in the Islamic Maghreb.
-When Ag Ghaly reportedly refused to disavow any association with the al Qaeda offshoot, the MNLA branded him a "criminal" and issued a statement claiming the "theocratic regime" envisioned by Ag Ghaly contradicted "the foundations of [Tuareg] culture and civilization".
-Although Ag Ghaly's militants appeared to coordinate with the MNLA in the capture of Kidal, the Associated Press reported that the day after it fell to rebel fighters, Ansar Dine militants removed the colorful flags of Azawad planted by their MNLA comrades-in-arms throughout the city.
+The announcement created friction with the MNLA, a secular group fighting for Azawad's independence from Mali, including former allies of Ghali who urged him to break his rumoured ties to Al Qaeda in the Islamic Maghreb.
+When Ghali reportedly refused to disavow any association with the al Qaeda offshoot, the MNLA branded him a "criminal" and issued a statement claiming the "theocratic regime" envisioned by Ghali contradicted "the foundations of [Tuareg] culture and civilization".
+Although Ghali's militants appeared to coordinate with the MNLA in the capture of Kidal, the Associated Press reported that the day after it fell to rebel fighters, Ansar Dine militants removed the colorful flags of Azawad planted by their MNLA comrades-in-arms throughout the city.

-Jeremy Keenan, a professor at the School of Oriental and African Studies in London, stated that the military contribution of Ag Ghaly's fighters was slight compared to the much larger MNLA: "What seems to happen is that when they move into a town, the MNLA take out the military base — not that there's much resistance — and Iyad goes into town and puts up his flag and starts bossing everyone around about sharia law."
-According to Keenan, Ag Ghaly is linked to the Algerian intelligence service.
+Jeremy Keenan, a professor at the School of Oriental and African Studies in London, stated that the military contribution of Ghali's fighters was slight compared to the much larger MNLA: "What seems to happen is that when they move into a town, the MNLA take out the military base — not that there's much resistance — and Iyad goes into town and puts up his flag and starts bossing everyone around about sharia law."
+According to Keenan, Ghali is linked to the Algerian intelligence service.